joleal/money-manager/README.md

 ## Readme

-This application has been created with MeanJS
+This application has been created with MeanJS.

 ## License
 (The MIT License)